-- (a) Prior to receiving any confidential documents, the Medical Staff provider requesting the hearing must agree that all documents and information will be maintained as confidential and will not be disclosed or used for any purpose outside of the hearing.
-The Medical Staff provider must also provide a written representation that such provider's counsel and any expert(s) have executed Business Associate agreements in connection with any patient Protected Health Information contained in any documents provided. - (b) Upon receipt of the above agreement and representation, the Medical Staff provider requesting the hearing will be provided with a copy of the following: - (1) copies of, or reasonable access to, all patient medical records referred to in the statement of reasons, at the Medical Staff provider's expense; - (2) reports of experts relied upon by the MEC; - (3) copies of relevant minutes (with portions regarding other individuals and unrelated matters deleted); and - (4) copies of any other documents relied upon by the MEC.
+- (a) Prior to receiving any confidential documents, the individual requesting the hearing must agree that all documents and information will be maintained as confidential and will not be disclosed or used for any purpose outside of the hearing.
+The individual must also provide a written representation that such individual's counsel and any expert(s) have executed Business Associate agreements in connection with any patient Protected Health Information contained in any documents provided. - (b) Upon receipt of the above agreement and representation, the individual requesting the hearing will be provided with a copy of the following: - (1) copies of, or reasonable access to, all patient medical records referred to in the statement of reasons, at the individual's expense; - (2) reports of experts relied upon by the MEC; - (3) copies of relevant minutes (with portions regarding other providers and unrelated matters deleted); and - (4) copies of any other documents relied upon by the MEC.